tikalk/dev.hub.tikal.io/README.md

 You will see below a list of `completed` which was the cause to blog about it, and the `Still in the works` and the `Post installation` is still manual :( which we will be working on ...

-All these should be found undert [tikalk/dev.hub.tikal.io](https://github.com/tikalk/dev.hub.tikal.io) github repo, I assume you can follow along there for any additions if I don't blog about them. **So lets get to it !!!**
+All these should be found under [tikalk/dev.hub.tikal.io](https://github.com/tikalk/dev.hub.tikal.io) github repo, I assume you can follow along [there](https://github.com/tikalk/dev.hub.tikal.io) for any additions if I don't blog about them. **So lets get to it !!!**

 ## Our desired cluster state: